Our Friends in the North: Plot

 Some years later Tosker is now a moderately successful businessman and Mary is occupied with her advocacy work.
 After Tosker's repeated infidelity, their marriage breaks down and he moves out to live with his new girlfriend, Elaine (Tracey Wilkinson).
 Nicky and Mary briefly reunite, but she is hesitant to resume their relationship out of concern for her young children.
 Out of prison and back living in Newcastle, Geordie is devastated to learn that Julia has been killed in an apparent accident.
 He aggressively questions Benny over her death but accepts Benny's argument that he had no motive to kill her.
 Eventually Geordie's casual drug dealing gets him in trouble with the law again and he departs for London a second time.

 In 1984 Nicky is covering the ongoing miners' strike.
 After being injured in a brawl between the police and the miners, he rekindles his relationship with Mary.
 Tosker meanwhile has made his fortune as a slum landlord, straining his marriage with Elaine.
-At her urging, he sells the properties and invests heavily in stocks, which are subsequently wiped out in a later market crash.
+At her urging, he sells the properties and invests heavily in stocks, which are subsequently wiped out in the 1987 market crash.
 Three years later, Nicky is struggling with his marriage to Mary and also with his father Felix who has been diagnosed with Alzheimer's disease.
 While in London, he needlessly picks a fight with Eddie Wells and starts an affair with a young student, Alice.
-He eventually separates with Mary to pursue Alice but by then she is not interested in a serious relationship.
+He eventually separates from Mary to pursue Alice but by then she is not interested in a serious relationship.
 Geordie, who is now an alcoholic and living at a homeless shelter, sets fire to his bed in a moment of madness.
 Quickly apprehended, he is deemed a danger to society and is stunned when the judge sentences him to life in prison.
 Nicky reconciles with Eddie after he discovers Eddie's assistant is a mole for a PR company.
-Eddie resigns in embarrassment but as he is leaving Westminster is caught up in a storm and dies of a heart attack.
-The same storm also presents Geordie an opportunity to escape his prison transport but he chooses not to take it.
+Eddie resigns in embarrassment but as he is leaving Westminster he is caught up in the Great Storm of 1987 and dies of a heart attack.
+The storm also presents Geordie an opportunity to escape his prison transport but he chooses not to take it.
 In Newcastle, Mary initially refuses to run in the by-election for Eddie's seat but eventually changes her mind and is subsequently elected.
 Exasperated at Felix's increasingly outlandish behaviour, Florrie can no longer cope and she sends him to a care home.